-The first lesson begins a discussion of the definition of cloud computing.
-Next, you will use the Amazon cloud (EC2) to start and stop a virtual machine.
-Then, you will use Google Fusion Tables to create a web map.
-These two exercises are designed as introductions to different kinds of cloud GIS usage, especially in order to get you thinking about your term projects.
+The first lesson begins with a discussion of the definition of cloud computing followed by the use of the Amazon Web Services (EC2) to create your own cloud by starting and stopping a virtual machine.
 Finally, we have our first cloud computing discussion, on the overall topic of Cloud GIS.

 At the successful completion of this lesson you should be able to:

 - create an Amazon instance from an Amazon Machine Image.
 Start, stop, and log in to that instance.